 The best way for you (and your friends, family and acquaintances) to help is to volunteer for the cross-partisan PA United to Amend, an all-volunteer

 Passage of the resolutions would put Pennsylvania on the official list of states calling for a limited convention of the states (under Article V of the U.S. Constitution) for the single topic of campaign-finance reform.
 Two-thirds of the state legislatures (34) must pass such resolutions for a convention to be called (governors’ signatures not required).
 So far, five states have done so.
-The convention has the authority only to propose an amendment, which would require approval by three-fourths of the states (38) to become part of the Constitution, the same as if the measure were proposed by Congress.
+The convention would have the authority only to propose an amendment, which would require approval by three-fourths of the states (38) to become part of the Constitution, the same as if the measure were proposed by Congress.

 * Video on Public Financing of Elections (3)